Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Explore the 18th-century star-shaped sea fortress called Suomenlinna that once served as a defensive realm against the Russian and Swedish empires.

-This attraction in Helsinki maintains its centuries-old artillery and the impressive defensive walls that link and expand over a series of 6 islands.
+This attraction in Helsinki maintains its centuries-old artillery and the impressive defensive walls that link and expand over a series of six islands.

-Over the course of its existence, the fortress also served as a harbor and garrison and the rest of the area was converted for civilian purposes, housing, and businesses.
+Throughout its existence, the fortress also served as a harbor and garrison, and the rest of the area was converted for civilian purposes, housing, and businesses.

 The attraction is only a short ferry ride from the big city and has everything from cannons and underground tunnels to supermarkets, cafes, and restaurants overlooking the sea.

-There are plenty of scenic walkways along its walls, with a distinctive church with a beacon and lighthouse and the bunkers of Kustaanmiekka.
+There are plenty of scenic walkways along its walls, a distinctive church with a beacon and lighthouse, and the bunkers of Kustaanmiekka.

 The blue trail will lead you along the prevalent military sights and history of the fortress and ultimately lead you to the shipyard of Viaporin Telakka.